Where to Eat, Sleep, and Ski in Niseko, Japan - MountainWatch Travel

 M Hotel

-As a budget accommodation option in Niseko, M Hotel offers clean and comfortable accommodation in a warm and friendly setting.
-Located conveniently close.
+As a mid-range accommodation option in Niseko, M Hotel offers clean and comfortable accommodation in a warm and friendly setting.
+Located conveniently close to the heart of the action.

 Outside the M Hotel, Niseko.
 With large amounts of snow along the side walks